asmitks/asmitks.github.io/research.md

 Gupta, S., Singh, A., Buduru, A. and Kumaraguru, P. Hashtags are (not) judgmental: The untold story of Lok Sabha elections 2019.
 In 6th IEEE International Conference on Multimedia Big Data (BigMM) 2020

-##2019
+## 2019

-Singh, A., Mehan, p., Singh, U. and Aggarwal A. Hashtags are (not) judgmental: Overlooking Taxes in GDP (Mis)estimation.
+Singh, A., Mehan, P., Singh, U. and Aggarwal A. Overlooking Taxes in GDP (Mis)estimation.
 Is this Justified ?
 Background and Motivation.

-Alecia, B., Gordan, R., Singh, A. and Singh U. Hashtags are (not) judgmental: Towards a Digital Diatom: image processing and deep learning analysis of Bacillaria paradoxa dynamic morphology.
+Alecia, B., Gordan, R., Singh, A. and Singh U. Towards a Digital Diatom: image processing and deep learning analysis of Bacillaria paradoxa dynamic morphology.